 Transfer of personnel files should occur as a matter of course as employees change departments within the University.
 The responsibility for requesting the file lies with the newly employing department, since the former employing department may not have knowledge of where to send the file nor to whom.
 The original file may be transferred via campus mail, marked CONFIDENTIAL, to the designated Human Resource representative for the receiving department or division.
 Departments may maintain a copy of the former employee's file if desired.

-The personnel files for employees who have terminated should be maintained for three years in the last employing department, after which they can be discarded.
-Exceptions are: 1) ADA files, which should be sent to Faculty and Staff Disability Services at the time of the employee's transfer or termination; 2) records related to positive test results and/or refusals to take a required alcohol and/or controlled substances test, which should be retained for five years; and 3) documents relating to employee exposure to toxic substances, which also should be retained for five years.
+The personnel files for employees who have terminated should be maintained for five years after termination in the last employing department, after which they can be discarded.
+An exception is: ADA files, which should be sent to Faculty and Staff Disability Services at the time of the employee's transfer or termination.

 Questions about these guidelines should be addressed to departmental Human Resource representatives or to Employee and Labor Relations (email@example.com).